Character Test for Visa Holders and Applicants

 Visa application material is provided to the police of the various states and territories so that police checks can be conducted.

-To pass the character test, you need to prove that:
+To pass the character test, a person must:

-- You have never been convicted of fleeing from immigration detention or convicted for an infraction that you committed:
+- have never been convicted of fleeing from immigration detention or convicted for an infraction committed:

 - during a breakout from immigration detention; or

-- after a breakout, but before you were taken into immigration detention again; or
+- after a breakout, but before being taken into immigration detention again;

-- You have never been a member of a group or organisation, or have ever associated with a person(s), group or organisation(s) which is reasonably suspected of being involved in criminal conduct; or
+- have never been a member of a group or organisation, or have ever associated with a person(s), group or organisation(s) which is reasonably suspected of being involved in criminal conduct;

-- You have never been nor are currently reasonably suspected by the Minister as being involved in people trafficking, a crime against humanity, mass extermination, a war crime, a crime involving slavery or torture, or a crime that is of significant international interest.
-This includes whether you have been imprisoned for such an infraction or not; or
+- have never been and are not currently reasonably suspected by the Minister of being involved in people trafficking, a crime against humanity, mass extermination, a war crime, a crime involving slavery or torture, or a crime that is of significant international interest;

-- Your criminal or general behaviour, past and present, shows that you are completely of good character; or
+- have general behaviour, past and present, that shows that they are completely of good character;

-- harass, molest, intimidate or stalk another person;
+- harassing, molesting, intimidating or stalking another person;

-- slander a segment of the Australian community;
+- slandering a segment of the Australian community;

-- provoke discord in the Australian community or in a part of it;
+- provoking discord in the Australian community or in a part of it;

-- be a danger to the community of Australia or a part of it; or
+- being a danger to the community of Australia or a part of it; or

-- You have never been subject to an Interpol notice where you were suspected to be a direct or indirect danger to the Australian society, or any part of it.
+- have never been subject to an Interpol notice where they were suspected to be a direct or indirect danger to the Australian society or to any part of it.

 What is a Substantial Criminal Record?

-- sentenced to two or more terms of imprisonment, totaling to 12 months or more (even if served together); or
+- sentenced to two or more terms of imprisonment, totalling to 12 months or more (even if served together);

 - found by a court to not be qualified to plead regarding an offence committed which resulted in detention in an institution or facility.

-If you were removed or deported from Australia after your visa has been cancelled on character grounds, you will be permanently ruled out from being given another visa to enter Australia.
-This visa cancellation will prohibit you from applying for other visas to remain Australia, too.
+If a person is removed or deported from Australia after their visa is cancelled on character grounds, they will be permanently prohibited from applying for or being granted a visa to enter Australia.